 III.A.1.
-An applicant must meet one of the following qualifications to be eligible for appointment to an ACGME-accredited program: (Core)

-III.A.1.a) graduation from a medical school in the United States or orograms must noid an IVID, DO, or PND (or equivalent)

-Canada, accredited by the Liaison Committee on Medical Education (LCME); graduation from a college of osteopathic medicine in the United States, accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation (AOACOCA); or graduation from an accredited doctoral program in a clinically related discipline; or, (Core)

-III.A.1.a).(1) Post-doctoral fellows entering clinical biochemical genetics programs must hold an MD, DO, or PhD (or equivalent)
+An applicant must meet one of the following qualifications to be eligible for appointment to an ACGME-accredited program: (Core) III.A.1.a) graduation from a medical school in the United States or Canada, accredited by the Liaison Committee on Medical Education (LCME); graduation from a college of osteopathic medicine in the United States, accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation (AOACOCA); or graduation from an accredited doctoral program in a clinically related discipline; or, (Core) III.A.1.a).(1) Post-doctoral fellows entering laboratory genetics and genomics programs must hold an MD, DO, or PhD (or equivalent) degree.

-degree.
 (Core)